ilnerdchuck/OS-project/README.md

 ```
     sudo dnf update
     sudo dnf install ...
-TDB (is a bit strange it varies too much distro by distro)
+TDB (is a bit strange, it varies too much distro by distro)
 ```

 - Move into the qemu build folder: